• Home

 As it turns out, I don’t need a bus station, just one lone bus.
 We have a winner.

 I walk up to the driver to inquire about the fare and whether they accept euro (I haven’t changed any money yet).
-He doesn’t speak English yet enthusiastically waves me aboard.
+He doesn’t speak English, yet he enthusiastically waves me aboard.
 I step aboard and hope for the best.

 Side Note: I know what you’re thinking, my advance planning for this portion of the trip was abysmal (you’re not wrong).
 Lucky for you, there are far easier ways to visit Albania from Corfu without worrying about ferry times, finding the right bus to Butrint, or currency conversions.
-Just book a day trip.
-Here are two good ones:
+Just book a day trip like the one I mentioned above.

 But back to my “do it yourself” semi-success story…

 As the bus gets underway, a girl comes around collecting money for tickets.
-I hand her 1 euro hoping it will suffice and it does.
+I hand her 1 euro hoping it will suffice.
+It does.
 (A lucky break since I don’t want to be put out on the side of the dirt road we are currently on.)

 Forty-five minutes later we arrive in Butrint.